zhixuan-lin/forgetting-transformer/README.md

 Official PyTorch implementation of [Forgetting Transformer: Softmax Attention with a Forget Gate](https://openreview.net/forum?id=q2Lnyegkr8) (ICLR 2025).

-This repository contains the implementation of the Forgetting Attention and the Forgetting Transformer (FoX).
-In particular, we provide an efficient Triton implementation of the Forgetting Attention that could be used as a (almost) drop-in replacement for the regular FlashAttention kernel.
+This repository contains the implementation of Forgetting Attention and the Forgetting Transformer (FoX).
+In particular, we provide an efficient Triton implementation of Forgetting Attention that could be used as a (almost) drop-in replacement for the regular FlashAttention kernel.

 We also provide training and evaluation code to reproduce the results in the paper, including all the baselines.